Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 | Mathfu          | 12.3 ns    | 3.17 ns    | 1.63 ns    | Mathfu          | 7.41 ns   | -          | 5.08 ns   |
 | Mango           | -          | -          | -          | Mango           | -         | -          | -         |

-In addition test best results for MSVC are GLM SIMD and Eigen implementations - they are vectorized and seems to be optimal.
-Blaze code generated loop and matrix vectors are added in a loop which isn't unrolled and it result in worse performance.
+In addition, test best results for MSVC are GLM SIMD and Eigen implementations - they are vectorized and seems to be optimal.
+Blaze code generated loop and matrix vectors are added in a loop which isn't unrolled, and it results in worse performance.
 GLM and Mathfu aren't vectorized and generated assembly is very long.

 GCC compiled Eigen, Blaze and Mathfu to this "optimal" assembly.
 For GLM SIMD it resulted in assembly with 12 extractps and 8 movaps instructions in addition to obvious 4 addps instrucions which are doing actual work.
-This code is much worse then MSVC assembly for same implementation.
+This code is much worse than MSVC assembly for the same implementation.
 GLM implementation is again unvectorized and very slow.

-Clang vectorized GLM implementation but it seem that it has to align data before adding and this is reason extra few instructions.
+Clang vectorized GLM implementation, but it seems that it has to align data before adding and this is reason extra few instructions.
 All other libraries were compiled to very similar code (same number of instructions, different order).
 Here I attach "optimal" assembly:

 ```
 mov         rax,qword ptr [testData]